Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 Among the most recognisable names in the world, Camilla is the wife of King Charles III.
 As such, she is the Queen Consort of the United Kingdom and the 14 other Commonwealth realms.

-Formerly the Prince of Wales till he took the throne, King Charles III is the richest member of the British royal family having inherited a fortune of over USD 2 billion (INR 1,63,35 crores approx.) from his mother.
-But how rich is Camilla?
+Formerly the Prince of Wales till he took the throne, King Charles III is the richest member of the British royal family having inherited a fortune of over USD 2 billion from his mother.
+But how rich is Camilla?’

 All about the net worth of Camilla Parker-Bowles